Berea-College-CSC-226/hw03-main/Answers/sheriff_hw03.md

      Click the link to look at the branches.
 Do you see yours?
 Do you see any others?

 ```
     I see 28 branches.
-I don't
+I do see mine and others' branches.
 ```

 4.c.
 Compare your branch and the master branch by clicking on each.
 Are they different?

 ```
-    Replace this text with your answer
+   I see my file and all the committs I have done on my branch but not on the main branch.
 ```